-“Otis is back at school but he’s got different things on his plate,” he revealed.
-“He’s grown up a bit and become slightly more sassy.
+Speaking to The Observer, Butterfield said: “Otis is back at school but he’s got different things on his plate.
+He’s grown up a bit and become slightly more sassy.
 It’s been fun to portray his newfound charisma.
 Don’t worry, though, he’s still tragically awkward too.”

-That wasn’t the only thing Butterfield let slip about the new season either – he also revealed that Otis and Maeve’s relationship will “continue to develop in season three,” that the series will “explore why Otis was running his sex therapy clinic in the first place” and even that he has a mustache for part of the series.
+That wasn’t the only thing Butterfield let slip about the new season either – he also revealed that Otis and Maeve’s relationship will “continue to develop in season three,” that the series will “explore why Otis was running his sex therapy clinic in the first place” and even that he has a moustache for part of the series.

-Butterfield had previously spoken out on what he thinks the future has in store for Otis and Maeve, in an interview with The Hollywood Reporter in June.
+Butterfield had previously spoken out on what he thinks the future has in store for Otis and Maeve,(via The Hollywood Reporter).